Thank you for your interest in hiring SU students and alumni.

 FERPA & CONFIDENTIALITY STATEMENT

 - All student information you receive is confidential and may only be used for rightful recruitment purposes.
 Employers who are authorized to access this information have the responsibility to safeguard such information and not share it with any other entity.
-Shenandoah University Career Services does not share student information with any outside employers and third-party recruiters.
+Shenandoah University Career & Professional Development does not share student information with any outside employers and third-party recruiters.
 Only the individual student may choose to share their information with such organizations.